-Cumulative impacts or effects are changes in the environment that result from numerous humaninduced, small-scale alterations.
+Cumulative impacts or effects are changes in the environment that result from numerous human-induced, small-scale alterations.
 Cumulative impacts can be thought of as occurring through two main pathways: first, through persistent additions or losses of the same materials or resource, and second, through the compounding effects as a result of the coming together of two or more effects (Bowers-Marriott, 1997).

 The standard data Natura 2000 form for the Lower River Shannon SAC lists the threats and pressures currently having an impact on this protected site.
 There are no impacts listed that are having a high impact on this SAC.
 The following are noted as having a medium impact on the SAC: Fertilisation, urbanised areas, human habitation, air pollution, air-borne pollutants, discharges, eutrophication (natural), grazing, polderisation, reclamation of land from sea, estuary or marsh.
+The standard data Natura 2000 form for the River Shannon and River Fergus Estuaries SPA notes the following as having a high impact on the SPA: Industrial or commercial areas, Discharges, Fertilisation, Urbanised areas and human habitation.
 The Natura 2000 form for the Stack's to Mullaghareirk Mountains, West Limerick Hills and Mount Eagle SPA notes the existing pressures as Sylviculture, forestry and peat extraction.

-The potential for water quality impacts described above could indeed act in combination with existing background pressures on water quality in the SAC.
-The proposed bridge works could act in combination with fertilisation and discharge impacts which also affect water quality in the SAC.
-Basic mitigation measures will be required in order to reduce the potential for impacts.
+The potential for water quality impacts described above could indeed act in combination with existing background pressures on water quality within the Lower River Shannon SAC and the River Shannon and River Fergus Estuaries SPA.
+The proposed bridge works could act in combination with fertilisation and discharge impacts which also affect water quality in the SAC and SPA.
+Taking the precautionary principle, due to the hydrological connection with the SAC and SPA, basic mitigation measures will be required in order to reduce the potential for impacts.
 Mitigation cannot be provided in a Screening for Appropriate Assessment Report.
-It is considered that with basic water quality mitigation this will also reduce the potential for cumulative impacts on the SAC.
-There proposed bridge works would not add cumulatively to impacts affecting the SPA, involving peat extraction, silviculture and forestry as the works are not connected with such activities.
+It is considered that with basic water quality mitigation this will also reduce the potential for cumulative impacts on the SAC and SPA c.
+7.2km downstream.
+The proposed bridge works would not add cumulatively to impacts affecting the Stack's to Mullaghareirk Mountains, West Limerick Hills and Mount Eagle SPA, involving peat extraction, sylviculture and forestry as the works are not connected with such activities.